Aloe pearsonii: Appearance

 This aloe grows a clump of rigidly erect stems, that are covered in four highly symmetrical rows of thick re-curved leaves.
 In the dryer months the plants are red, while during times of rain the leaves fatten and turn blue-green.

 Pearson's aloe flowers in summer, and especially in January–February, producing a multi-branched inflorescence covered in bright red or yellow flowers.

 Of all the aloes, this species is the slowest growing.
 In spite of this, plants have been found in the wild with heights of over 2 meters.
 Such individuals are believed to be several hundred years old.

 Habitat

 This aloe occurs in groups in sandy patches of the rocky Richtersveld mountains.
 It is found in some of the hottest and driest parts of this area.
 Rain is very rare, and generally only during the winter months.
 It is possible that the plant receives some moisture from the mists that periodically sweep the mountainsides.

 Conservation status

-Aloe pearsonii is classified as Least Concern on the South African National Biodiversity Institute's Red list of South African plants.
+Aloe pearsonii formerly occurred in dense stands prior to 2010 and classified as Least Concern on the South African National Biodiversity Institute's Red list of South African plants.
+However, severe population declines occurred between 2015-2020 due to an extended drought throughout its range, with declines of more than half across all subpopulations, and due to this species' very low recruitment, it is now considered Critically Endangered by the IUCN Red List.
+Suitable habitat for this species is predicted to decline by 80-100% by 2080 due to climate change.
+It is also threatened by habitat destruction from livestock farming and consumption by livestock and native herbivores due to overgrazing of other food plants.